 The eastern diamondback rattlesnake (Crotalus adamanteus) is the largest species of rattlesnake.
 Not only that, but this brown snake with black spots also just so happens to be the most venomous snake in all of the United States.

 One of the best ways to identify the eastern diamondback rattlesnake is by its unique pattern.
 While it is a brown snake with black spots, a closer inspection will reveal a unique fact about this snake’s scales.
 Rather than just having plain, organic spots, the eastern diamondback’s spots actually take the shape of a diamond.
 This is where they get their name from.

-You can also identify them by their angular head — which is common for venomous snakes — as well as their size.
-Eastern diamondback rattlesnakes can easily reach lengths up to 8 feet long.
+You can also identify them by their angular head — which is typical for rattlesnakes — as well as their size.
+Eastern diamondback rattlesnakes can easily reach lengths up to 7 feet long.
 However, there have been larger ones recorded in the past.

 Although the eastern fox snake isn’t a fully aquatic species, it is most commonly found in wetlands or around rivers, lakes, and streams.
-You may also find them in dry areas like open woodlands or fields too, however.
+However, you may also find them in dry areas like open woodlands or fields.
 They’re strong swimmers and can be seen swimming long distances in freshwater.